 cancel: closes the dialog box.

-CytoSpec's batch processing files contain blocks that start with one of the following three letter codes:
+CytoSpec's batch processing files contain different sections, also called blocks.
+Each block starts with one of the following (capitalized) three-letter codes:

 ATR - ABS --> TR conversion